aleshaleksey/fansys23/04-combat.md

 ### Death, dying and the relationship between HP, MP and SP

-A target is considered "dying" when it reaches 0 HP.
-It is destroyed or killed when it reaches its negative HP total.
-Entities that are immune to "dying" continue to operate normally (other conditions they might suffer from, continue to apply however) until they are destroyed when they reach the negative of their total HP.
+A target is considered ["dying"](10-conditions-types.md#conditions-in-detail) when it reaches 0 HP.
+It is destroyed or killed when it reaches minus its HP total, or CON score[1] if it is higher.
+An entity that is dying is "unconscious" and can take no actions.
+At the start of each turn when an entity is "dying" it attempts a CON (CHA) save (threshold=20).
+On failure it loses 1 HP, on success it stabilises and becomes ["unconscious"](10-conditions-types.md#conditions-in-detail).

+Entities that are immune to "dying" fall unconscious instead until, but are still destroyed when they reach the negative of their total HP.
+Some entities, like undead, are instantly destroyed upon reaching 0 HP.
+Likewise, a group may decide that monsters and NPCs simply die at 0 HP for the sake of simplicity.
+This kind of house rule should be made explicitly clear at the start of a game.

 Of course most offensive abilities must first "eat" through the SP or MP of a target before working away at the HP.

+1. Entities that do not have a CON score may use their CHA score instead.

 ### Damage resistance